TrackerControl/tracker-control-android/README.md

 If you're interested in *analysing* tracking and generating factual evidence of it (e.g. for research), then choose the version from [Google Play](https://play.google.com/store/apps/details?id=net.kollnig.missioncontrol.play).
 The analysis results from this version will usually be more accurate.

-## Contributing

-TrackerControl is a community-driven project and welcomes contributions of all kinds.
-This does not require programming skills.

-If you need support in using the app, join one of the [online communities](https://github.com/TrackerControl/tracker-control-android#communities).

-If you find any errors or bugs or have suggestions for improvements, you can use the [issue tracker](https://github.com/TrackerControl/tracker-control-android/issues).
-The issue tracker provides two different templates, one one for bugs and the other for improvements.

-If you want to contribute directly to code of TrackerControl, feel free to file a pull request or, alternatively, use the [issue tracker](https://github.com/TrackerControl/tracker-control-android/issues).

-If you do not have programming skills, here are some further suggestions on how you can support the project:

-1. Help [translate](https://github.com/TrackerControl/tracker-control-android#translation) the app into your language.
-2. Rate the (feature-reduced version of the) app on [Google Play](https://play.google.com/store/apps/details?id=net.kollnig.missioncontrol.play).
-3. Join one of the [online communities](https://github.com/TrackerControl/tracker-control-android#communities) and share your ideas on make the app better.
-4. Tell your friends how to protect their privacy with TrackerControl.
-5. Leave a star on GitHub.

-Also, you can always reach out to the main developer Konrad directly at <hello@trackercontrol.org>.
-I deeply welcome and answer every message.

 ## Example Use

 TrackerControl is mainly designed to help you investigate the tracking practices of the apps on your smartphone.
 For this purpose, TrackerControl combines two analysis techniques: tracker library analysis and network traffic analysis.